Credit Cards without SSN Requirements

-Credit cards are a useful financial tool that can help you navigate modern life more easily.
-However, if you’re an international student, a new immigrant, or a noncitizen for other reasons, you probably don’t have a Social Security number (SSN), which can be a barrier to getting a card.
+Credit cards are an important financial tool that can help you navigate modern life in the US more easily.
+However, if you’re an international student, a new immigrant, or an otherwise noncitizen, you probably don’t have a Social Security number (SSN), which can be a barrier to getting a credit card.

 Thankfully, there are ways for people without an SSN to get credit cards.
 We’ll introduce the best credit cards without SSN requirements in 2022 and walk you through how to secure one of those cards as smoothly as possible.